-Before removing a RAID disk, refer to "Replacing a RAID 0 drive" on page 43.
+Before removing a RAID disk, refer to "Replacing a RAID 0 drive" or "Replacing a RAID 1 drive" on page 53.
 Before removing a drive you should make sure you have identified the proper disk module.
 In some cases you must also perform operations with Storage Utility.